BraedonWilliams/personal_finance_app/docs/endpoints.md

 409 → Username or email already exists

 4. Delete User
 URL: /users/:id
 Method: DELETE
 Description: Deletes a user account and all associated accounts, transactions, and budgets.

 Response (JSON):

 {
   "message": "User successfully deleted"
 }
 Errors:

 404 → User not found

 5. Get All Accounts for a User
 URL: /users/:id/accounts
 Method: GET
 Description: Retrieves all financial accounts for a specific user.
+Useful for consolidated balances and budgets.

 Response (JSON):

 [
   {